bhubie/talks/making-impossible-states-impossible/slides/slides.md

 </div>

 <!--
-- Not all states should have access to the LicensePlate Text or even the method to make the call to Get the license plate data, yet how it is currently coded - we allow for it.
+- Not all states should have access to the Text from the Image or even the method to make the call to get the text.
+Yet how it is currently coded - we allow for it.

 - With the current implementation - we  have to remember to clear out the data for one state - just so it may not show up in another state.
 -->